NovaBACKUP Blog | Data Protection

 Although this precedent may not be discussed specifically within compliance or business regulations, it has become the minimum standard for backup strategies and will facilitate your recovery.
 It will get your organization back up and running in the event of a breach, and several other types of increasingly common threats that cause downtime.
 The 3 2 1 backup rule states that you should:

-The beauty of this rule is that it's simple for everyone understand and easy to maintain.
+The beauty of this 3-2-1 backup rule is that it's simple for everyone to understand and easy to maintain.
 It is one of the ways to ensure that backups are always restorable and that organizations always have a copy of their resources available during a disaster.

-Cloud based storage has made it far more convenient and affordable to diversify and access your backup storage devices and locations (Example: Backup to a NAS device at a different physical office).
+Cloud-based storage has made it far more convenient and affordable to diversify and access your backup storage devices and locations (For example, Backup to a NAS device at a different physical office).

 "Make sure that your backups are successfully following these guidelines."